 What is dual diagnosis treatment?
 It is a form of diagnosis and treatment that specialists use for clients who have co-occurring disorders.
 Co-occurring disorders may include a mental health issue and an addiction or a combination of addictions.
 Addiction treatment centers offer dual diagnosis treatment as a part of a comprehensive treatment plan.

 Dual diagnosis is vital in addiction rehab because it seeks to treat the underlying causes of the addiction.
 It is also instrumental in preventing relapse and giving you a higher chance of lifelong recovery.
-Get answers about how dual diagnosis is effective in addiction treatment by calling Sunflower Wellness.
+Get answers about how dual diagnosis is effective in addiction treatment by calling Sunflower Wellness Retreat.

 What is Dual Diagnosis?